KatrinaJMD/Project_01_PublicHealthStudy/README.md

 The hunger problem is complex and can have multiple causes, which differ from country to country.
 The preliminary stage of this study is to establish a "state of the art" of the research already published and carry out a statistical study intended to direct research towards particular countries and highlight various causes of hunger.

+### <b>SKILLS ASSESSED</b>
+- Recover data from an identified source
+- Perform complex queries in SQL
+- Master the basics of Python
+- Use technical documentation
+- Use specialized libraries for Data Science
+- Apply relational algebra in Python

 ### <b>CONDITIONS</b>

 This project deals with the concepts of relational algebra via data frames.
 Knowledge of basic SQL queries is also needed for this project.